Jorge Soler Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks sixth in MLB.
+- The Cubs pitching staff ranks eighth in the league with a collective 9.4 strikeouts per nine innings.

-- The Cubs have the fourth-ranked team ERA among all MLB pitching staffs (3.35).
+- The Cubs have a 3.35 team ERA that ranks fourth among all league pitching staffs.

-- Cubs pitchers combine to surrender 23 home runs (one per game), the sixth-fewest in baseball.
+- The Cubs surrender the sixth-fewest home runs in baseball (23 total, 0.9 per game).

-- Stroman makes the start for the Cubs, his sixth of the season.
-He is 2-2 with a 2.17 ERA and 30 strikeouts in 29 2/3 innings pitched.
+- Kilian starts for the first time this season for the Cubs.

 © 2023 Data Skrive.
 All rights reserved.